Python Geom Module - Mesh Reader Guide¶

 Read H5 with even-split + ParMetis repartition.
 Works with any MPI rank count. |

-"Parallel"and"Distributed"modes,name2IDis not read from the serializer and will beNone.
-Only"Serial"mode returns a validAutoAppendName2ID.
+name_to_id(boundary name mapping) is not read from the serializer and will beNone.
+Only CGNS mode returns a validAutoAppendName2ID.

 Common Usage Patterns¶